The Holy Trinity Skill Set for TranslationNative-level source reading, subject-matter expertise, and native-level target writing

-Native level reading ability in Japanese is not something that is achieved quickly or by study that is limited to formal learning in a university.
-Even after majoring in and studying Japanese for years in a university, very few Westerners are equal to the task of reading and understanding the Japanese texts they will be asked to translate in the real world of commercial translation.
-It almost always takes years of additional study, usually involving long periods of living in Japan and actively using Japanese in daily life.
+Native level reading ability in Japanese is not achievable quickly or easily by native speakers of English (NESs), nor is study at a university an assurance of such ability.
+Even after majoring in and studying Japanese for years in a university, very few NESs are equal to the task of reading and understanding the Japanese texts they will be asked to translate in the real world of commercial translation.
+That level of ability almost always takes years of additional study, usually involving long periods of living in Japan and actively using Japanese in daily life.

 Native-level Writing Ability in the Target Language

 This skill should be a given, but is often treated as an afterthought, probably the major reason being cost; native-level English writing translators are more expensive than those translating into English as a foreign language.
 But for rushed translations such as for discovery documents in US litigation, another factor at work is the need to brute-force translate huge volumes using large numbers of faceless translators, regardless of the poor quality of translations done in places such as China, where they are almost certainly done by translators with neither Japanese nor English as their native language.